rajivsam/kmds_recipes/recipes/machine_learning/imbalanced_cost_based_learning/7a_WOE_chargeoff_modelling.rst

     parameter to make the prediction.
 If the probability is below a threshold, the prediction is a non-event (paid in full), else we predict that the event will occur (charge off).
-3. There are some guidelines based on maximizing a statistic that would give us the maximum possible specificity and sensitivity - examples include geometric mean and Youden’s J statistic.
+3. There are some guidelines for the threshold value based on maximizing a statistic that would give us the maximum possible specificity and sensitivity - examples include geometric mean and Youden’s J statistic.
 These are guidelines developed using simulations or approximations in most cases.
 So they are a decent start, but you still may need to tune the threshold using a method that you can afford to evaluate.
 This could be as simple as a grid search or as sophisticated as Bayesian Optimization.
 4. Threshold moving involves evaluating model performance (recall and precision) over a range of threshold values and then determining an *acceptable* threshold, i.e., one that produces acceptable false